kristofmic/javascript/README.md

     var superPower = new SuperPower();
     ```

-  - Use one `var` declaration for multiple variables and declare each variable on a newline.
+  - Use one `var` declaration for multiple variables within the same scope and declare each variable on a newline.

     ```javascript
     // bad